PixelPockets/Unity-2D-Collider-Handle-Editor/README.md

 Note: With the composite collider, the handle editing applies to ALL 2D colliders within that composite collider.

-This is why it says "Global Handle Size"
+This is why it says "Global Handle Size".

 ![Screenshot 2025-03-07 231837](https://github.com/user-attachments/assets/cc2c8d62-556e-4766-b370-164c6ea742cf)